 By participating in these services, organizations agree that they will adhere to EEO standards in all recruiting activities, that no fee will be charged to any candidate at any time, and that organizations will not disclose student information under any circumstances to other entities without the student’s prior written consent.

-Shenandoah University Career Services only accepts and supports third party recruiters who do not charge any fees to the students.
+Shenandoah University Career & Professional Development only accepts and supports third party recruiters who do not charge any fees to the students.
 Third-party recruiters that directly charge students for services will not be permitted to participate in any on-campus recruiting activity.
 In addition, third party recruiters may not disclose any student information without prior written consent from the student.
 Student information should never be disclosed for any reason other than recruiting purposes, nor can it be provided to other entities.